-Dual Currency Interest Notes: Payments in respect of interest and whether at maturity or otherwise in respect of Dual Currency Interest Notes will be made in such currencies and based on such rates of exchange as the Issuer and the relevant Dealer(s) may agree and specified in the applicable Final Terms.
+Dual Currency Interest Notes: Payments of interest in respect of Dual Currency Interest Notes will be calculated and made by reference to a single currency rate or basket of rates on such terms and/or formula as may be agreed between the Issuer and the relevant Dealer(s), as specified in the relevant Final Terms.

-Dual Currency Redemption Notes: Payments in respect of principal and whether at maturity or otherwise in respect of Dual Currency Redemption Notes will be made in such currencies and based on such rates of exchange as the Issuer and the relevant Dealer(s) may agree and specified in the applicable Final Terms.
+Dual Currency Redemption Notes: Payments of principal in respect of Dual Currency Redemption Notes will be calculated and made on such terms and/or formula as may be agreed between the Issuer and the relevant Dealer(s), as specified in the relevant Final Terms.